 As the general rule, the motor must deliver a similar amount of thrust.
 Alternatively, else, you will face problems with regards to stability.

-Nevertheless, in this section, you will be able to find out how RC motors work and the two types of engines which you can utilize when learning how to build a drone.
+You will be able to find out how RC motors work and the types of engines which you can utilize when learning how to build a drone.